 - 1. A recipient shall not be subjected to abuse or neglect. - 2.
-All workforce members, contract workforce members, and volunteers are responsible for protecting recipients from abuse or neglect and for understanding the definitions and adhering to reporting requirements established by this policy and procedure.
+All employees, contract employees, and volunteers are responsible for protecting recipients from abuse or neglect and for understanding the definitions and adhering to reporting requirements established by this policy and procedure.